AbhijnanVegi/Kurkure/Group Project-1.md

 ## Users

-- User to place an order
+- Users who make purchases/review products
 - Store management to manage various products and user’s orders

 ## Applications

 - User : To store basic user details
 - Address : To store the addresses of a user
-- Cards Details : Store the card details of cards used by the user
+- Cards Details : Stores the card details of cards used by the user
-- Product : Store details of the product
+- Product : Stores details of the product
-- Reviews : Store reviews of product by the customer
+- Reviews : Stores reviews of product by the customer
-- Order : Store details regarding order
+- Order : Stores details regarding order

 ## Database Requirements